Cantera/cantera-website/pages/tutorials/yaml/phases.rst

   phases
 - :ref:`ions-from-neutral-molecule <sec-yaml-ions-from-neutral-molecule>`: A
-  phase for representing ionic species based on another phase where those ions are components of neutral molecules
+  phase for representing ionic species based on another phase where those ions are components of neutral molecules; *Deprecated in Cantera 3.0*
 - :ref:`lattice <sec-yaml-lattice>`: A simple model for an incompressible lattice of solid atoms
 - :ref:`liquid-water-IAPWS95 <sec-yaml-liquid-water-IAPWS95>`: An implementation